OscarCookeAbbott/Savant/src/docs/routes/core/3 Elements/index.md

 )
 ```

-The general rule is to always place the reactivity at the lowest enclosing level possible, which typically involves placing a preceding arrow function `() =>`.
+Similarly, if you encounter random inexplicable behaviour with elements disappearing for no reason etc, it is likely you have an unbound reaction causing reactivity to misbehave.

-Similarly, if you encounter random inexplicable behaviour with elements disappearing for no reason etc, it is likely you have an unbound reaction causing reactivity to behave incorrectly.
+This may sound like a hassle, but most of the time you won't even need to consider it!
+Once you do encounter a scoping issue you will very quickly learn to intuit when you do need to consider your scoping and how easy it is to do.

-This may sound like a hassle, but most of the time you won't even need to consider it, and you'll very quickly learn when you do and exactly how (easy it is) to fix it!
+Generally reactivity should be scoped at the lowest level possible, which typically involves placing a preceding arrow function `() =>`.

 ## Signature